vlki/spacewalk-xmlrpc-tests/README.markdown

 Installation
 ------------

+First you need to set the needed Python coverage configuration in `coverage/conf/python_coverage.properties`.
+The default values are provided in `coverage/conf/python_coverage.properties.dist` and you are encouraged to use it.

-Just run `sudo ./install.sh`.
+Then just run `sudo ./install.sh`.
 It will prepare the system for measuring the coverage of Python and Java codebase.

 Uninstallation
 --------------